MelikaSepidband/Code-Generation-Complexity-Metrics/README.md

 ## Contributions
 - **Demonstrated the Correlation:** Showed a significant correlation between code complexity metrics and the success of code generation by LLMs.

-- **Introduced a Novel Method:** Developed an iterative feedback mechanism based on complexity metrics to guide LLMs in producing correct code.
+- **Introduced a Novel Method:** Developed an iterative feedback mechanism based on complexity metrics to guide LLMs in producing correct code both in standalone LLM prompting and within an agent-based framework (Reflexion).

-- **Comprehensive Experiments:** Validated our approach through extensive experiments across multiple datasets (HumanEval, MBPP-sanitized, LeetCode) and LLMs (GPT-4o, GPT-3.5 Turbo, Llama 3.1).
+- **Comprehensive Experiments:** Validated our approach through extensive experiments across multiple datasets (HumanEval, MBPP-sanitized, LeetCode, BigCodeBench) and LLMs (GPT-4o, GPT-3.5 Turbo, Llama 3.1, GPT-o3-mini).

 ## Conclusion
 By leveraging code complexity metrics as feedback, we can effectively guide LLMs to generate more accurate and efficient code.
 This approach not only enhances the success rate of code generation but also contributes to the development of more reliable and robust AI coding assistants.